-Pupils are required to have studied geogrpahy before and achieved a GCSE grade B/6 or equivilent.
+Considerations for entry on course Pupils are required to have studied Geography before and achieved a GCSE grade B/6 or equivalent.

-Various options to study geography or variations on geography at universities around the world.
-A Level geography can open the doors to many jobs, both geography based and in the wider business world including; agricultural inspector, environmental health officer, town planner, route engineer, meteorologist, ecologist and geologist.
+Various options to study Geography or variations on Geography at universities around the world.
+A Level Geography can open the doors to many jobs in the wider world including; agricultural inspector, environmental health officer, town planner, route engineer, meteorologist, ecologist and geologist.